-Cinematographer’s career is showcased as a part of their fourth annual “Pierre Angénieux ExcelLens in Cinematography” celebration.
+His exceptional career is showcased as a part of the fourth annual “Pierre Angénieux ExcelLens in Cinematography” celebration.

 An official partner Cannes Film Festival since 2013, Thales Angénieux makes a tribute every year to a prominent international director of photography.
 For more than 80 years, with their demanding aesthetics and techniques, directors of photography have secured the success of Angénieux zoom lenses.
 In their honor, Angénieux turns the spotlight to these image professionals without whom cinema would not exist.